latolukasz/beeorm-doc/docs/guide/event_broker.md

 ## Publishing  events

-Now we are ready to publish our first event:
+To publish your first event, you can use the following code:

 ```go{3-4}
 engine := validatedRegistry.CreateEngine()